These Small-batch Pumpkin Cupcakes with Cream Cheese Frosting are easy to make and so, so good.

 Cream Cheese Frosting

 - In a medium bowl, combine butter, cream cheese, and vanilla, and beat until well-combined and fluffy.
 Add powdered sugar and beat until smooth.
+If needed, beat in a little more powdered sugar until it reaches your desired consistency.
 Transfer to a piping bag and pipe onto cooled cupcakes.
 Serve and enjoy!

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.